Robin-Andrews/Sound-Math/2 -Prime Sounds/readme.md

 ## Exercises
 * Play with the code and make some changes.
 E.g speed up the pattern, or choose different pitches
+* Without looking at the code here, try to write your own function to test if a number is prime.
+Try it with large numbers, like 1,000,000.
+Is your function fast?
+Can it be improved?
+Discuss with friends and research.
 * Can you think of other ways to sonify the prime numbers?
 * Research Twin Primes